ddalevi/tissue-specificity/README.md

 tissue-specificity
 ==================

-R-files related to work "Combining evidence of preferential Gene-Tissue relationships from multiple sources"
+R and Perl scripts to perform the analyses in the work "Combining evidence of preferential Gene-Tissue relationships from multiple sources"